 Workspace and Queries

 The Workspace is used for building queries, which can then be used to create widgets and dashboards and power insights into your Attack Surface.
+You can build a query for ad-hoc exploration, reuse, generating widgets for dashboards, or even scheduling automated actions.
 Queries can also interact with Reference Lists.

 Building queries

-Queries can be built using the interface (Query Builder) or using Cypher, a complex, powerful query language.
+Queries can be built using the Query Builder or Advanced query (Cypher).
 You can add queries to your Workspace indefinitely and they will never be deleted until you remove the query or clear your Workspace.
-However, if you don't use the Workspace page for a while, you may need to re-execute your queries upon return.
+However, if you don’t use the Workspace page for a while, you may need to re-execute your queries when you open the Workspace again.

 Using Query Builder